Spec-Gloss Surfels and Normal-Diffuse Priors for Relightable Glossy Objects: Additional Results

-\cref{fig:supplementary:delight} presents sample predictions of StableDelight \cite{stabledelight2025} for all examined scenes from the Shiny Synthetic \cite{verbin2022refnerf}, Glossy Synthetic \cite{liu2023nero} and Shiny Real \cite{verbin2022refnerf} scenes.
-StableDelight manages to remove specular reflections in most cases, but fails in cases of mirror-like surfaces, confusing the reflections as part of the diffuse appearance of the scene.
+\cref{fig:supplementary:stabledelight} and \cref{fig:supplementary:stablenormal} present sample predictions of StableDelight~\cite{stabledelight2025} and StableNormal~\cite{ye2024stablenormal} for all examined scenes from the Shiny Synthetic~\cite{verbin2022refnerf}, Glossy Synthetic~\cite{liu2023nero} and Shiny Real \cite{verbin2022refnerf} scenes.
+StableDelight manages to remove specular reflections in most cases, but fails in cases of mirror-like surfaces (e.g. toaster and glossy teapot), confusing the reflections as part of the diffuse appearance of the scene.
+StableNormal, on the other hand, fails to recognize the surface of the liquid in the coffee scene and oversmooths complex geometries (e.g. cat, luyu) and occasionally confuses interreflections as separate geometries (e.g. tbell).